-The FUSE pin on the BQ76942 device can be used to blow a chemical fuse in the presence of a permanent fail (PF), as well as to detect if an external secondary protector in the system has detected a fault and is attempting to blow the fuse itself.
-The pin is intended to drive the gate of an NFET, which can be combined with the drive from an external secondary protector, as shown in 🕅 12-1.
-When the FUSE pin is not asserted by the BQ76942 device, it remains in a high-impedance state and detects a voltage applied at the pin by a secondary protector.
+The FUSE pin on the BQ769142 device can be used to blow a chemical fuse in the presence of a Permanent Fail (PF), as well as to determine if an external secondary protector in the system has detected a fault and is attempting to blow the fuse itself.
+The pin can drive the gate of an NFET, which can be combined with the drive from an external secondary protector, as shown in

+12-1.
+When the FUSE pin is not asserted by the BQ769142 device, it remains in a high-impedance state and detects a voltage applied at the pin by a secondary protector.
 The device can be configured to generate a PF if it detects a high signal at the FUSE pin.

 The device can be configured to blow the fuse when a PF occurs.
-In this case, the device only attempts to blow the fuse if the stack voltage is above a programmed threshold, based on a system configuration with the fuse placed between the top of stack and the high-side protection FETs.
-If instead the fuse is placed between the FETs and the PACK+ connector, then the device instead bases its decision on the PACK pin voltage (based on configuration setting).
-This voltage threshold check is disregarded under certain cases, as described in the BQ76942 Technical Reference Manual.
+In this case, the device will only attempt to blow the fuse if the stack voltage is above a programmed threshold, based on a system configuration with the fuse placed between the top of stack and the high-side protection FETs.
+If instead the fuse is placed between the FETs and the PACK+ connector, then the device bases its decision on the PACK pin voltage (based on configuration setting).
+This voltage threshold check may be disregarded under certain special cases, as described in the BQ769142 Technical Reference Manual (SLUUCF2).